 -

-Michigan Vehicle Production Increased in October
+Michigan Vehicle Production Decreased in November

 - Automotive Manufacturing Employment